feast: Why Does God Keep Secrets?

 Actually theologians have perpetually talked about a general or public revelation which anyone with eyes and a brain could figure out for himself.
 Zophar, one of Job's counselors, alludes to this empirical revelation.
-I'm going to use the old King James version because it's a little bit more emphatic.
+I am going to use the old King James version because it is a little bit more emphatic.
 "Canst thou by searching find out God?"
 And then secondly, "Canst thou find out the Almighty unto perfection?"
 (Job 11:7)

 The American pamphleteer and propagandist, Thomas Paine, wrote a book entitled The Age of Reason in which for his thesis he attempted to answer Zophar's double-pronged question.
 To the first part he answered unequivocally in the affirmative, citing the order and the design of the cosmos.
 Thomas Paine, a practicing Deist, points to Psalm 19:1, "The heavens declare the glory of God; and the firmament shows His handiwork" as affirmation of a general or a public revelation.
 Every man, woman, or child who draws breath is privy to this general revelation of the Almighty.

-Another scripture which more definitively substantiates the idea of a public or general revelation is Romans 1:20,
+Here is another scripture which more definitively substantiates the idea of a public or general revelation.

 Thomas Paine responded to Zophar's second question, "Canst thou find out the Almighty unto perfection?" with a resounding "No." To a large extent Paine is right on target.
 The carnal mind, because of its propensity to sin and lawlessness, is enmity against God (Romans 8:7) and will never become privy to His intentions (unless, of course, God changes that).